-- The doctoral candidate will work seriously adhering to the timeline that has been set with the Dissertation Director. - The candidate will submit quality work with regards to the structure, the content, and the language of the dissertation while adhering to the Dissertation Guide. - The candidate will remain in communication with the Dissertation Director and must abide by his/her directives.
+- The doctoral candidate works seriously adhering to the timeline that has been set with the Dissertation Director. - The doctoral candidate submits quality work with regards to the structure, the content, and the language of the dissertation while adhering to the Dissertation Guide. - The doctoral candidate remains in communication with the Dissertation Director and must abide by his/her directives. - The doctoral candidate submits at the end of each academic year a progress report signed by his/her Director, for the sake of renewing his/her registration.

-2. Ethics Committee
+3. Ethics Committee